Poulpes/onboarding/readme.md

 - Do your time

 ### Can I work from home ?
 Yes you can.
+Not on a regular basis but if you want to work from home from time to time.
+No problemo.

+### Holidays
-Not on a regular basis but if you want to work from home from time to time
+Don't forget your 🕶️and try to tell us in adavance !
+It's just easier to Take Yes you can.
+Not on a regular basis but if you want to work from home from time to time.
+No problemo.

 ### Equipment